Internal Snapping Hip Syndrome Symptoms & Treatment

 Surgical Treatment

 Internal snapping hip syndrome is usually treated without surgery.
-In rare cases where the hip popping sensation is extreme, and the pain has been persistent for months and non-responsive to non-surgical options, surgical release of the iliopsoas tendon – either as an open or arthroscopic procedure – may be helpful in alleviating the painful internal hip snapping.
+In rare cases, for example if the hip popping sensation is extreme, or the pain has been persistent for months surgery may be indicated.
+Surgical release of the iliopsoas tendon – either as an open or arthroscopic procedure – may help alleviate the painful internal hip snapping.

 Recovery